ims-systems-00/ims-kb/docs/General Information/11 - Document Management/upload.md

 Select the privacy type you want your document to possess:

 + Private
-	+ A private document can only be viewed by yourself and whoever you choose to share it with
+	+ A private document can only be viewed by yourself and whomever you choose to share it with
 + Business Unit
 	+ The document will only be visible to the Business Unit you are in (or uploading it in)
 + Organisational